 You can catch the output in a file for further processing:

-You can distribute your script to other people so that they can also run the commands.
+You can distribute your script to other people so that they can also run the statements.

 Some situations do not allow for interactive use, for example, when you run a query from a cron job.
 In this case, you must use batch mode.